Unosquare-CoE-JavaScript/sebastian-rodriguez/1_3_course_hardcore_functional_programming_js/README.md

 ## Composition

 Function composition returns a new function and you can create sub compositions and compose new functions.
 The composition works like a giant pipeline.
-So you have this data structure that you're maintaining that's flowing through your pipeline-
+So you have this data structure that you're maintaining that's flowing through your pipeline.

+## Functor

+A thing with a ***map*** method.

 ## Notes